robertstettner/drone-mvn-auth/README.md

 - `profiles[].plugin_repositories[].name`: the profile's plugin repository name
 - `profiles[].plugin_repositories[].url`: the profile's plugin repository url
 - `profiles[].plugin_repositories[].layout`: the profile's plugin repository layout
+- `profiles[].properties[]`: (Optional) key value list of properties
 - `active_profiles[]`: the active profiles
 - `debug`: debug mode (optional: set to `true` for verbose messages)

 ### Secrets mode

 The secrets mode allows for usage of Drone secrets for parameters.
 For every parameter, the secret prefix to use is `maven_`.
 For example, for storing the `servers` parameter as a secret, the key would be `maven_servers`.
 The value for that parameter would still need to be serialised JSON.

 ### Drone configuration example